-49. On March 19, 2020, as a result of the Civil Authority Orders referenced herein, Plaintiff was forced to completely close its doors to on-premises drink consumption at its bar as well as to cancel private dining events.
+47. On or about March 19, 2020, as a result of the COVID-19 pandemic concerns and the Closure Orders referenced herein, Plaintiff was forced close its doors to its dental clinic with the exception of emergency dental procedures, which are a di minimis portion of Plaintiff's business.
+A substantial portion of Plaintiff's business income is derived from elective dental procedures.

-50. Because people-staff, customers, community members, and others frequent all areas of Plaintiff's property, there is an ever-present risk that COVID-19 is present at Covered Property and would continue to be present if the business remained open to the public.

-51. Because the business is conducted in an enclosed building, the Covered Property is more susceptible to being or becoming exposed to COVID-19, as respiratory droplets are more likely to be retained on the Covered Property and fomites within, and remain viable for far longer as compared to other facilities with open-air ventilation.

-52. Plaintiff's business is also highly susceptible to rapid person-toproperty transmission of the virus, and vice-versa, because the activities of the customers and the employees require them to interact in close proximity to the property and to one another.

-53. The virus is physically impacting the Covered Property.
+- 48. Because people-staff, patients, community members, and others-frequent all areas of Plaintiff's property, there is an ever-present risk that the Covered Property is contaminated and would continue to be contaminated if the business remained open to the public. - 49.
+Because the business is conducted in an enclosed building, the Covered Property is more susceptible to being or becoming contaminated, as respiratory droplets are more likely to be retained on the Covered Property and fomites within, and remain viable for far longer as compared to other facilities with open-air ventilation. - 50.
+Plaintiff's business is also highly susceptible to rapid person-to-property transmission of the virus, and vice-versa, because the activities of the patients and the employees require them to interact in close proximity to the property and to one another.
+Also, dentistry requires personal contact between Plaintiff's employees and patients, which heightens the risk of COVID-19 transmission. - 51.
+The virus is physically impacting the Covered Property.
 Any effort by the Defendant to deny the reality that the virus causes physical loss and damage would constitute a false and potentially fraudulent misrepresentation that could endanger the Plaintiff and the public.

-54. As a result of the COVID-19 pandemic and the Civil Authority Orders, Plaintiff lost Business Income and incurred Extra Expense.
-The covered losses incurred by Plaintiff and owed under the Policy are increasing daily.

-55. On or about March 29, 2020, Plaintiff submitted a claim for loss with claim number 3539047 to Defendant under its Policy due to the COVID-19 pandemic and the Civil Authority Orders.

-56. On April 21, 2020, Defendant sent Plaintiff a reservation of rights (attached hereto as Exhibit 8) stating that for a loss to be covered under the Policy, there must be a "physical effect on covered property, such as a deformation, permanent change in physical appearance or other manifestation of a physical effect."
-However, the Policy makes no mention of a "physical effect" requirement to establish a covered loss under the Policy.

-57. A declaratory judgment determining that the coverage provided under the Policy will prevent the Plaintiff from being left without vital coverage acquired to ensure the survival of the business due to the shutdown caused by the civil authorities' response is necessary.
-As a result of the COVID-19 pandemic and the

-Civil Authority Orders, Plaintiff has incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses covered under the Policy.
+- 52. As a result of the COVID-19 pandemic and the Closure Orders, Plaintiff and the other Class members lost Business Income and incurred Extra Expense.
+The covered losses incurred by Plaintiff and owed under the Policy are increasing daily. - 53.
+Plaintiff submitted a claim for loss to Defendant under its Policy due to the presence of COVID-19 and the Closure Orders. - 54.
+On April 29, 2020, Defendant sent Plaintiff a reservation of rights stating that for a loss to be covered under the Policy, there must be a "physical effect on covered property, such as a deformation, permanent change in physical appearance or other manifestation of a physical effect."
+However, the Policy makes no mention of a "physical effect" requirement to establish a covered loss under the Policy. - 55.
+A declaratory judgment determining that the coverage provided under the Policy will prevent the Plaintiff from being left without vital coverage acquired to ensure the survival of the business due to the shutdown caused by the civil authorities' response is necessary.
+As a result of the COVID-19 pandemic and the Closure Orders, Plaintiff has incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses covered under the

+Policy.

-CAUSES OF ACTION COUNT I DECLARATORY JUDGEMENT
+CAUSES OF ACTION COUNT I-DECLARATORY JUDGEMENT